Feminist theory in composition studies

-Feminist theory in composition studies is the application of feminist theory to composition studies.
-It considers the influence of gender, language, and cultural studies on composition in order to challenge preexisting conventions.
+Feminist theory in composition studies examines how gender, language, and cultural studies affect the teaching and practice of writing.
+It challenges the traditional assumptions and methods of composition studies and proposes alternative approaches that are informed by feminist perspectives.
+Feminist theory in composition studies covers a range of topics, such as the history and development of women's writing, the role of gender in rhetorical situations, the representation and identity of writers, and the pedagogical implications of feminist theory for writing instruction.
+Feminist theory in composition studies also explores how writing can be used as a tool for empowerment, resistance, and social change.
+Feminist theory in composition studies emerged in the late 1960s and early 1970s as a response to the male-dominated field of composition and rhetoric.
+It has been influenced by various feminist movements and disciplines, such as second-wave feminism, poststructuralism, psychoanalysis, critical race theory, and queer theory.
+Feminist theory in composition studies has contributed to the revision of traditional rhetorical concepts, the recognition of diverse voices and genres, the promotion of collaborative and ethical communication, and the integration of personal and political issues in writing.

 Overview

 In composition studies, feminism is generally focused on giving feedback while taking into account gender difference.
 Thus, an instructor with a feminist pedagogy is unlikely to favor an androcentric method of teaching.
 A feminist approach in composition "would focus on questions of difference and dominance in written language".

 Feminist theory and composition studies co-exist when academic scholars look more closely at marginalized writers.
 Feminism was introduced into the field of composition through the collaboration of educational institutions and writing teachers.
 It was also influenced by different academic and social disciplines.
 This helped to change the way that compositionists viewed the expectations and standards of good writing.
 Laura R Micciche's writing on feminist rhetoric in regard to teaching writing pedagogies suggested that it can be used to create and re-create ideas about how writing is taught.
 The theory behind feminist rhetoric is to intentionally use ideology and politics when writing.
-Micciche states, “feminist rhetors—have revised traditional rhetorical concepts through an explicitly gendered and, quite frequently, feminist lens.”
-Micciche also stated, “Sonja Foss and Cindy Griffin identify a primary goal of feminist rhetoric to be the creation of spaces for rhetors to “develop models for cooperative, nonadversarial, and ethical communication.”"
+Micciche states, "feminist rhetors—have revised traditional rhetorical concepts through an explicitly gendered and, quite frequently, feminist lens."
+Micciche also stated, "Sonja Foss and Cindy Griffin identify a primary goal of feminist rhetoric to be the creation of spaces for rhetors to "develop models for cooperative, nonadversarial, and ethical communication."
 Feminist scholars have used strategic arguments to obtain support for changing power dynamics within society.
 Feminist theory argues that the empowerment of women can improve society.
 In collaboration with composition studies the Feminist theory helps to create diverse educational standards in regard to the teaching of writing.
 Feminist scholars look at how patriarchal perspectives have shaped societies and cultures.
 They also bring awareness to voices that have been neglected or ignored.